CopperSpice API 2.0.0

 static

-If the process can not be started, -2 is returned.
-If the process crashes, -1 is returned.
-Otherwise, the process' exit code is returned.
+If the command can not be started -2 is returned.
+If the command crashes -1 is returned.
+Otherwise, the exit code is returned.

 int QProcess::exitCode ( ) const

-Returns the exit code of the last process that finished.
+Returns the exit code of the last command which finished.

 QProcess::ExitStatus QProcess::exitStatus ( ) const

-Returns the exit status of the last process that finished.
+Returns the exit status of the last command which finished.

-On Windows, if the process was terminated with TerminateProcess() from another application this method will still return NormalExit unless the exit code is less than 0.
+On Windows, if the task was terminated with TerminateProcess() from another application this method will still return NormalExit unless the exit code is less than 0.

 void QProcess::finished ( int exitCode)